On 30th January 1607, sea walls either side of the Severn Estuary were overwhelmed by flood waters.

 Rose Hewlett, supervisor to the Living Levels history researchers, is studying the 1607 flood for her PhD at the University of Bristol.
 She is specialising in documents created in its aftermath at local level.
 These shed new light on the cause, effect and extent of the flood, and how people rebuilt their lives and livelihoods in its aftermath.
 Her new book, The day the sea came in: 1607 on the Gwent Levels, tells the story of the flood using those records.
 It has been published in conjunction with the Living Levels project.
 Rose will provide occasional updates on her work at Living Levels events.

-…the sea being very tempestuously moved by the winds overflowed its ordinary banks and did drown 26 parishes adjoining the coast side in the aforesaid county of Monmouth.
+In the month of January last the sea being very tempestuously moved by the winds overflowed its ordinary banks and did drown 26 parishes adjoining the coast side in the aforesaid county of Monmouthshire, all spoiled by the grievous and lamentable fury of the waters.

 - Lamentable newes out of Monmouthshire in Wales, 1607